Perl

-Name
+Name and logos

-Perl was originally named "Pearl."
+Perl was originally named "Pearl".
 Wall wanted to give the language a short name with positive connotations.
 It is also a Christian reference to the Parable of the Pearl from the Gospel of Matthew.
-However, Wall discovered the existing PEARL programming language before Perl's official release and changed the spelling of the name.
+However, Wall discovered the existing PEARL language before Perl's official release and dropped the "a" from the name.

-When referring to the language, the name is capitalized: Perl.
-When referring to the program itself, the name is uncapitalized (perl) because most Unix-like file systems are case-sensitive.
-Before the release of the first edition of Programming Perl, it was common to refer to the language as perl.
-Randal L. Schwartz, however, capitalized the language's name in the book to make it stand out better when typeset.
-This case distinction was subsequently documented as canonical.

-The name is occasionally expanded as a backronym: Practical Extraction and Report Language and Wall's own Pathologically Eclectic Rubbish Lister which is in the manual page for perl.
+The name is occasionally expanded as a backronym: Practical Extraction and Report Language and Wall's own Pathologically Eclectic Rubbish Lister, which is in the manual page for perl.

+Programming Perl, published by O'Reilly Media, features a picture of a dromedary camel on the cover and is commonly called the "Camel Book".
+This image has become an unofficial symbol of Perl.
+O'Reilly owns the image as a trademark but licenses it for non-commercial use, requiring only an acknowledgement and a link to www.perl.com.
+Licensing for commercial use is decided on a case-by-case basis.
+O'Reilly also provides "Programming Republic of Perl" logos for non-commercial sites and "Powered by Perl" buttons for any site that uses Perl.

+The Perl Foundation owns an alternative symbol, an onion, which it licenses to its subsidiaries, Perl Mongers, PerlMonks, Perl.org, and others.
+The symbol is a visual pun on pearl onion.

+In 2024, a new camel logo for the language was published under a Creative Commons license by a small group of developers.
+While not an official logo, it is intended to represent both the language and the community and draws on Perl's longtime association with the camel from the O'Reilly book.

 History

 Early versions

 Larry Wall began work on Perl in 1987, while employed as a programmer at Unisys; he released version 1.0 on December 18, 1987.
-The language expanded rapidly over the next few years.
+Wall based early Perl on some methods existing languages used for text manipulation.

 Perl 2, released in June 1988, featured a better regular expression engine.
 Perl 3, released in October 1989, added support for binary data streams.

+1990s

 Originally, the only documentation for Perl was a single lengthy man page.
 In 1991, Programming Perl, known to many Perl programmers as the "Camel Book" because of its cover, was published and became the de facto reference for the language.
 At the same time, the Perl version number was bumped to 4, not to mark a major change in the language but to identify the version that was well documented by the book.
 Perl 4 was released in March 1991.